Ueno and Okachimachi Itinerary

 FYI, there are two possible views of why the street is called Ameya Yokocho.
 1) ameya (飴屋・candy shop in Japanese): Many candy stores lined on the street in the early post-war era when sugar was hard to get, and there are still many candy shops on this street today.
 2) America: There used to be numbers of stores selling surplus American army goods just after the war, and you can still find some vintage clothing boutiques on Ameyoko street.

 There are some small shops and stalls which don’t accept a payment with a credit card or other methods except case.
-You can exchange your currency into Japanese yen at this currency exchange in Ameyoko.

 Access: Short walk from Ueno Station or Okachimachi Station